schmitzal/tinyimg/README.md

 Also be aware that the tinify API is limited to 500 free compressions (see note above).
 So on huge websites it will be reached quickly.

+To calculate estimated costs for the compression, run the command with the `--countFiles` option first.

 ## Contribution
 Bugs and feature requests are welcome.
 Feel free to create an [issue](https://github.com/schmitzal/tinyimg/issues) and i'll have a look at it as soon as possible.